bartlomiejwolk/FileLogger/README.md

 - Logging to a file and/or Unity console
 - Realtime logging
-- Logs thousands messages per frame
+- Logs thousands messages per second
+- Small performance impact
 - Logged messages contain additional metadata to help understand what's happening in the code
 - Log messages can display GUID of an object from logger method was called
 - Ability to customize displayed metadata